psamuels00/echo-api/README.md

 # Echo API

-Receive a request and return a response defined by parameters of the request.
+Receive a request and return a response defined by a parameter of the request.

 The response status code and content can be included in the request.
 Various type of request parameters are recognized and may be used to select from